 Peter Sheffield & Associates Ltd. & Sigmund Soudack & Associates

 Situated meters from the Lakeshore GO railway line, 1m wide crash wall connected to the Kings Club building structure at the parking level slabs, 5-levels below ground.
 In total 860 linear metres of isolation joint was needed, to separate the crash wall and parking level slabs.

-The Acoustician conducted on site measurements and recommended 95% isolation efficiency for a 40 Hz train excitation frequency.
+At the Kings Club apartment building in Toronto, the acoustic consultant conducted on site measurements and recommended 95% isolation efficiency for a 40 Hz train excitation frequency.
 It was determined the original 75 Durometer continuous neoprene strip would not provide the acoustical isolation requirements.